 DAC Beachcroft Services Limited is a limited company registered in England and Wales (registered number 05560211).

 For further information on our larger group structure, please click here.

-We expect the same high standards from those we work with and are committed to ensuring that there is no modern slavery or human trafficking within our supply chains or in any part of our business.
-Our Anti-Slavery Policy, which is reviewed annually and published on our intranet site, is one of a number of policies affirming our commitment to being an ethical, sustainable and responsible business.
+We expect the same high standards from those we work with and are committed to ensuring that there is no modern slavery or human trafficking within our supply chains.

-Our Practice Governance & Risk group works in conjunction with our HR and Procurement functions to help ensure that our Anti-Slavery Policy is complied with and to manage any concerns or breaches.
+Our Practice Governance & Risk Group works in conjunction with both our HR and Procurement function to ensure ongoing compliance with our policies and to manage any concerns or incidents.

-Supplier responses are taken into consideration when short-listing and we make any concerns known to the supplier.
-Should suppliers fail to meet our standards or be unwilling to make any changes, we may cease to engage with them.
+Should suppliers fail to meet our standards or be unwilling to make any changes, we will cease to engage with them.

 As a group, we are required by applicable legislation and regulations to identify our client and the nature of their instructions.
-Building up a client profile by carrying our client due diligence allows us to identify any specific risks related to a new client of the business and helps us to ensure that we do not act for clients in circumstances where it is illegal or inappropriate to do so.
+Building up a client profile by carrying out thorough client due diligence allows us to identify any specific risks related to our clients and helps us to ensure that we do not act for clients in circumstances where it is illegal or inappropriate to do so.
 All staff are required to report any breaches of our policies, law or regulation to our Practice Governance & Risk Team.

-To extend our training further, a business-wide communication is published annually informing all colleagues of our modern slavery and human trafficking policy and procedures.
+Each year, a business-wide communication is published informing all colleagues of our modern slavery and human trafficking policy and procedures.

-We are continually reviewing our systems to ensure we have robust policies and processes in place to mitigate the risk of modern slavery and human trafficking within our business and our supply chain.
+We will continually review our systems to ensure we have robust policies and processes in place to mitigate the risk of modern slavery and human trafficking within our business and our supply chain.

-This statement was approved by members of the DAC Beachcroft LLP Group Board on the 24 September 2019 and signed by our Designated Member and Senior Partner.
+This statement was approved by members of the DAC Beachcroft LLP Group Board on 29 September 2020 and signed by our Designated Member and Senior Partner.